Earthquake and Retrofit Terms Glossary

 Anchor bolt - Steel rod threaded on one end that is fixed in concrete (or masonry) to attach a structure to its foundation.
 (Anchor bolts in new construction are placed in concrete before it cures or hardens.
 Anchor bolts in existing construction are typically adhesive or expansion anchors).

-Applicant - Someone who has applied to become a Participating Homeowner in a California Residential Mitigation Program (CRMP) grant program.
+Applicant - Someone who has applied to become a Participating Homeowner in a CRMP retrofit program.
+Learn more about our seismic retrofit programs.

-Bearing Wall - A partition (wall) that supports any vertical load in addition to its own weight.
+Bearing wall - A partition (wall) that supports any vertical load in addition to its own weight.

 Cement - A fine gray powder that produces a bonding paste when mixed with water.